garvit3835/product-docs-feature/getting-started/quickstart.md

 ### Step 6.
 Connecting to your Workspace

-After some time, a button should appear at the top-right, labeled "Connect".
+Once ready, a button should appear at the top-right, labeled "Connect".
 Click that drop-down, and you should be presented with three tabs:

 <figure><img src="../.gitbook/assets/CleanShot 2024-05-21 at 16.48.14@2x.png" alt=""><figcaption><p>We also support opening workspaces in VS Code, or in the browser.
 Just in case you don't have an SSH client nearby.</p></figcaption></figure>